EdgarSalazar/salazar-measurements/README.md

-# About
+## About

-This lib can be used to convert between units.
-All the available units are on the `Measurements` enum.
+This lib can be used to convert between values on the same measurement unit, like distance, weight, etc.

+Works with convertions between values from/to these units: Milli, Centi, Deci, Default, Deca, Hecto and Kilo.
+All these values are available on the `Measurements` enum.

-# Usage
+## Usage

     using Salazar.Measurements;